aistairc/FineBio/README.md

 # FineBio: A Fine-Grained Video Dataset of Biological Experiments with Hierarchical Annotation

-This repository includes the download instuction and the code for the paper [FineBio: A Fine-Grained Video Dataset of Biological Experiments with Hierarchical Annotation](https://arxiv.org/abs/2402.00293).
+This repository includes the download instuction and the code for the paper [FineBio: A Fine-Grained Video Dataset of Biological Experiments with Hierarchical Annotation (IJCV, 2025)](https://link.springer.com/article/10.1007/s11263-025-02523-2).

 ![teaser_v2](https://github.com/aistairc/FineBio/assets/6857543/642def1e-34b5-46df-bb33-22d7ae2c7c56)